saikat-says-cool/judgi/API_SUMMARY.md

 *   **Markdown Rendering**: `react-markdown` with `remark-gfm` is used to render Markdown content in chat messages and AI assistant responses, ensuring rich text display.
 *   **Accessibility**: `aria-label` attributes have been added to all icon-only buttons across the application for improved screen reader support.
 *   **Code Maintainability**: The `parseAIResponse` function has been refactored into a shared utility (`src/utils/aiResponseParser.ts`) to centralize AI response parsing logic, improving code maintainability and scalability.
-*   **Voice Input**: Integrated a `VoiceRecorder` component into chat input fields, allowing users to record audio, see a visual audio level, and transcribe it into the input box using AssemblyAI's REST API.
+*   **Voice Input**: Integrated a `VoiceRecorder` component into chat input fields, allowing users to record audio, see a visual audio level, and transcribe it into the input box using AssemblyAI's REST API. **The `VoiceRecorder` component has been refactored to ensure robust lifecycle management, preventing premature stopping and correctly triggering transcription after audio collection.
+A `isTranscribingAudio` state has been added to disable input and display a loading spinner during the transcription process, providing clear user feedback.**

 This summary highlights the key technical components and their interactions, forming the foundation of the JudgiAI application.